 Commonwealth War Graves Commission

-The Commonwealth War Graves Commission was founded by Royal Charter in 1917.
-It is responsible for the marking and the maintenance of the Commonwealth war graves of the dead who fell during the First and Second World War.
+The Commonwealth War Graves Commission was established by Royal Charter in May 1917 and honours the 1.7 million men and women who died in the armed forces of the British Empire during the First and Second World Wars.

 CWGC Information Centre: Menenstraat 33 - 8900 Ieper

 You can also visit the CWGC Experience in Beaurains.